cgytrus/CalApi/README.md

 2. Install [Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases/latest)
    by drag-and-dropping the folder from the downloaded archive into the game's folder
 3. Install [Bepinex.Monomod.HookGenPatcher](https://github.com/harbingerofme/Bepinex.Monomod.HookGenPatcher) as described in its README
-4. (optional but recommended) Install [LighterPatcher](https://github.com/harbingerofme/LighterPatcher) as described in its README
+4. apparently, this doesn't work, so nvm ~~(optional but recommended) Install [LighterPatcher](https://github.com/harbingerofme/LighterPatcher) as described in its README~~
 5. Install [Cats are Liquid API](https://github.com/cgytrus/CalApi/releases/latest) the same way as Configuration Manager **(all the other mods are installed the same way, unless stated otherwise)**
 6. Install the mods you want